webaverse/docs/docs/webaverse/avatars.md

 ## How Can I Make An Avatars?

 You can make your own custom VRM avatar with [VRoid Studio](https://vroid.com/en/studio/).
-Once you've created your avatar with VRoid Studio, you can [import into Webaverse](../developers/importing-from-vroid-studio).
+Once you've created your avatar with VRoid Studio, you can [import into Webaverse](../create/import-vroid-studio).

 ## How Do I Set My Avatar?

-You can set your avatar in Discord by minting your VRM avatar and then setting it in your profile by typing `.avatar` + the ID of your minted VRM avatar.
+You can set your avatar in Discord by [minting](../create/mint) your avatar as an NFT and then setting it in your profile by typing `.avatar` + the ID of the NFT you want as your avatar.